dotnet/csharplang/proposals/ref-readonly-parameters.md

 ### Overload resolution
 [overload-resolution]: #overload-resolution

-Overload resolution will allow mixing `ref`/`ref readonly`/`in` callsite annotations and parameter modifiers as denoted by the table in [the summary of this proposal](#summary), i.e., all *allowed* and *warning* cases will be considered as possible candidates during overload resolution.
+Overload resolution will allow mixing `ref`/`ref readonly`/`in` callsite annotations and parameter modifiers as denoted by the table in [the summary of this proposal][summary], i.e., all *allowed* and *warning* cases will be considered as possible candidates during overload resolution.
 Specifically, there's a change in existing behavior where methods with `in` parameter will match calls with the corresponding argument marked as `ref`&mdash;this change will be gated on LangVersion.

 ### Metadata encoding